 We have made significant investments on a sustained basis to improve the speed, efficiency, and profitability of our payment processing platform and to offer new foreign exchange services and transfer solutions to our customers.
 Most of the programs we use are developed internally in order to offer innovative solutions adjusted to the needs of our customers.
-As an example, we have a multi-currency digital account whereby our customers can carry out foreign exchange transactions, make online payments and maintain accounts in MXN, USD, EUR and four other currencies while earning interests from them.
+As an example, we have a multi-currency digital account through which our customers can carry out foreign exchange operations, make transfers through SPEI, SPID, and SWIFT, obtain yield rates in Mexican pesos (MXN) and US dollars (USD), as well as to maintain balances in seven different currencies.